kambrium/staticmapservice/README.md

 About
 -----
 staticmapservice is a configurable web service written in Python that generates static maps similar to the Maps Static API by Google.
 Essentially this software is a [Flask](http://flask.pocoo.org/) wrapper around the Python library [staticmap](https://github.com/komoot/staticmap).
-At the moment, this software can generate static maps based on XYZ tiles (e.g. [OpenStreetMap based data](https://wiki.openstreetmap.org/wiki/Tile_servers)) with circle markers, polylines, polygons and icons.
+At the moment, this software can generate static maps based on XYZ tiles (e.g. [OpenStreetMap based data](https://wiki.openstreetmap.org/wiki/Tile_servers)) and TMS tiles with circle markers, polylines, polygons and icons.

 Quick start
 -----------